sala91/GrandEventCentral/README.md

 VS2019, .NET Core 3.1 or latest package, SQL Server, Azure Storage Emulator

 # Featureset
-* Create Events
+* Create Events, delete events, see event details, edit events (Done)
-    * Get Locations from Facebook API
+    * Get Locations from Facebook API (API project done, tests done, not integrated to client)
+    * Post events to Facebook (requiers partnership, not yet done)
 * Attend to event on site
-* Post to Facebook about event
-* Using Azure Function to do sth
+* Using Azure Function to measure people emotions on picture

 # Testing
 Testing is highly experimental here, read more from  https://blog.stevensanderson.com/2019/08/29/blazor-unit-testing-prototype/